 Students in the program select from one of six concentration areas for their graduate research: cell biology, immunology, infectious diseases, pathology, pharmacology and population medicine.

-Students are accepted into the Comparative Biomedical Sciences program based on their academic records (GPA) as undergraduates and/or as veterinary or medical students, results of the GRE, letters of recommendation and expression of interest in comparative biomedical research.
+Students are accepted into the Comparative Biomedical Sciences program based on their academic records (GPA) as undergraduates and/or as veterinary or medical students, letters of recommendation, and expression of interest in comparative biomedical research.
+GRE scores are not required, but students can choose to submit them with their application.
+Scores will only be used to support an application and will not be used to determine a students admission the program.
 For the Ph.D. program, special consideration will be given to students who have had research experience (either an M.S. degree or other laboratory experience), especially in a biomedical discipline, or students who are completing strong clinical residency programs.
-To be considered for financial aid (a graduate assistantship), completed applications must be received by December 1 for fall admission.
-Including a curriculum vitae with your application materials is recommended.
+Applications are due December 1st for Fall admission (some exceptions may apply, contact program for details).

 - Official transcripts